AntonOresten/VectorizedKmers.jl/docs/src/kmer_count_matrix.md

  0  0  0
 ```

 That looks much better!
+Three columns of zeros, each with a length of 4, representing the 1-mer counts of three sequences.

-We can also access each column by index:
+We can also access each column by index, which gives us a `KmerCountVector` wrapped around a view of the corresponding column:

 ```jldoctest
 julia> kcc[1]